TheQwertiest/dotnet_title_bar/docs/skin_format_documentation.md

 To enable/disable more layers at once, simply include multiple `action` tags in the button.

 ## Examples
-See skins supplied with component and links below.
+See skins supplied with component and user-created skins: [Skin Showcase](skin_showcase.md)

-TODO: add proper links